roniemicro/ci-project/README.md

 Congratulations!
 You're now ready to use Codeigniter2.

-Edit the files with your preferences (domain, languages, database, authentification):
+Edit the files with your preferences (domain, languages, database, authentication):

 - config.php
 - database.php